lillgc/EEOB546_R/README.md

 4. proportion of homozygous/heterozygous genotypes for each group
 5. proportion of missing genotype data for each sample
 6. proportion of missing genotype data for each group
-7. nucleotide counts at first and second positions of genotype across groups
+7. Unique genotype absolute and relative counts across groups

 ## Two peer-reviewed repositories of two students ("Chiang_review1.Rmd" & "Chiang_review2.Rmd")